- What are topics?

 - In response to an open-ended question ("If you had a magic wand what’s the one thing you would change about Kinetar?") an employee could comment:"I really wish we would provide more line manager training, this would be really helpful."

 In example 1, the word "manager" is used in relation to an employee’s interaction with the manager, whereas in example 2 it is used by a manager asking for more training.

 The traditional (simple) approach to aggregating text is to count the number of times noun words are used.
 Often the counts of words can be represented in a word-cloud that, while visually compelling, gives you little information to act on.
 The reason for this is that it provides no context.
-Using example 1 and 2 we would find that ‘manager’ was important as it is used twice.
+Using examples 1 and 2 we would find that ‘manager’ was important as it is used twice.
 But being told that ‘manager’ is mentioned often gives no context to act on.
 We get no interesting actionable information about why ‘manager’ is important.